Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Cotton

-Cotton is a soft, fluffy, and breathable natural fabric made from the fibers surrounding cotton plant seeds.
-It is one of the most widely used fabrics in the world, known for its versatility, comfort, and durability.
+Cotton is a soft, breathable natural fabric made from the fibers around cotton plant seeds.
+It is one of the most widely used textiles, known for its comfort and durability.

 Advantages: